ncuxomozg/st/README.md

-# st - simple terminal
+# st - simple terminal (Pavel's build)

 st is a simple terminal emulator for X which sucks less.

-All used patches at this build you can find at the patches directory.
-All of them I took from the suckless.org.
+All used patches in this build you can find at the patches directory.
+All of them I took from the [suckless.org](https://suckless.org).
 Some settings I took from the [Luke's repository](https://github.com/LukeSmithxyz).
-I strongly recommend to look at his github hi's doing a great job.
+I strongly recommend to look at his github he's doing a great job.

 # Requirements